An entropy-optimal path to humble AI

 In this work, we present a methodology that extends classical Hopfield networks and RBMs, by allowing each state to be a probability distribution and deploying probability-measure-conforming distance measures in its formulation.
 We argue that the main bottlenecks in the existing formulations of BMs are \textit{(i) that deploying quadratic form (\ref{eqn:boltzmann}) for energy to probability measures $\gamma_i$ and $\gamma_j$ implies applying and minimizing the $J_{i,j}$-weighted squared Euclidean metric $J_{i,j}\gamma_i\gamma_j$ as a measure of distance, which is mathematically not an adequate measure of distance between the probability distributions}, as well as (ii) the \textit{equilibrium assumption in the BM formulation}.
 The formulation that we will propose in the following introduces several advantages, first and foremost the possibility to operate on them using Bayesian tools, while additional considerations, such as an appropriate selection of a metric, significantly increases the power of the technique.

-\paragraph{Inputs, outputs and architecture} Let $X(1),\dots,X(T)$ be a sequence of $T$ $K_0$-dimensional data vectors, and $\pi(1),\dots,\pi(T)$ be a corresponding sequence of $K_{N+1}$-dimensional label probability distributions that can be used to train a classifier.
+\paragraph{Inputs, outputs and architecture} Let $X(1),\dots,X(T)$ be a sequence of $T$ $K_0$-dimensional data vectors, and $\pi(1),\dots,\pi(T)$ be a corresponding sequence of target values to be predicted (for example a continuous variable in case of regression or $K_{N+1}$-dimensional label probability distributions for classification).
 In contrast to Hopfield networks, real-valued input features are allowed and are adaptively discretized while fitting the model.
-Formulating the task using labels probability distributions extends and generalizes one-hot encoding, with the additional possibility to include information on confidence on the labels.
+Formulating the classification task using labels probability distributions extends and generalizes one-hot encoding, with the additional possibility to include information on confidence on the labels.
 For example, encoding a 90\% probability of data point $t$ to assume label 1 in a binary can be expressed as the corresponding $\pi(t) = [0.9, 0.1]$, and similarly, no information on datapoint $t$ in a classification problem with $M$ possible classes can also be clearly defined as $\pi(t) = \left[\frac{1}{M},\dots,\frac{1}{M}\right] $.